Alexander Stewart (diplomat): Bridge Castle

 In March 1587, his parents and older brother James Stewart sold the lands and castle of Little Ogilface in Brighouse near Torphichen to William Livingstone, 6th Lord Livingston.
 The castle, probably built by James Stewart and his wife Helen Sinclair, is now known as "Bridge Castle".

 Feud

 Alexander Stewart became involved in a feud between a wealthy lawyer, John Graham of Hallyards, and the Sandilands family which followed a dubious property transaction.
 On 13 February 1593 James Sandilands of Slamannan, the Duke of Lennox, and Alexander Stewart were going to play golf.
 They encountered John Graham and his followers on Leith Wynd.
-The Grahams opened fire and Stewart and was killed by head wound.
+The Grahams opened fire and Stewart was killed by head wound.
 John Graham was shot and carried to a nearby house where Stewart's French page stabbed him to death.